 Many breeds of dog, including poodles, cocker spaniels, and schnauzers, are routinely clipped to help maintain a neat, clean appearance and reduce shedding.
-Wahl clippers are very popular with pet owners due to their reliability and ease of use.
+Wahl clippers are known for their reliability and ease of use.
 Sharpening Wahl clippers is not difficult, but is necessary for proper clipping.

+Remove the blades from your clippers by loosening the screws on the underside of the blade.
+Wahl clippers have an upper blade and a lower blade, so you will need to remove both.
 Brush any loose dirt or hair from your blades with the clipper brush.
 The clipper brush is small and made with stiff bristles so it will remove the majority of debris from your blades.

 Attach the magnetic holder to the front of your bottom blade and run it in small circles over the sharpening disk.
 The circular motion helps to evenly sharpen each blade tooth without wearing them down too quickly.
 Repeat the sharpening process with the upper blade, adding a couple more drops of oil if the grinding disk becomes dry.